Chart Color Schemes

 Population growth drivers in Glass House Mountains are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Glass House Mountains' population is estimated at around 6271 as of Feb 2026.
-This reflects an increase of 670 people (12.0%) since the 2021 Census, which reported a population of 5601 people.
-The change is inferred from the resident population of 6142, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 171 validated new addresses since the Census date.
-This level of population equates to a density ratio of 86 persons per square kilometer, providing significant space per person and potential room for further development.
-The suburb's 12.0% growth since the 2021 census exceeded the Rest of Qld (9.1%), along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Glass House Mountains had an estimated population of around 6,181 as of May 2026.
+This figure represents a growth of 580 people (10.4%) since the 2021 Census, which recorded a population of 5,601.
+The increase is inferred from AreaSearch's estimated resident population of 6,163 in June 2025, based on the latest ERP data release by the ABS, and an additional 171 validated new addresses since the Census date.
+This results in a population density ratio of 85 persons per square kilometer.
+The suburb's growth rate of 10.4% since the 2021 census exceeded both the Rest of Qld (9.2%) and the national average, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 52.0% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, an above median population growth of Australia's regional areas is projected, with the suburb expected to grow by 965 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.4% in total over the 17 years.
+AreaSearch's projections for Glass House Mountains are based on ABS/Geoscience Australia projections released in 2024 using a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
+Projected demographic shifts indicate an above median population growth for Australia's regional areas, with the suburb expected to grow by 828 persons to 2041, reflecting a total increase of 13.1% over the 16-year period.

 Frequently Asked Questions - Population